salesforce/ImageOptimization/README.md

     java -jar ImageOptimization-1.2.jar -DbinariesDirectory=<PATH_TO_BINARIES_DIRECTORY> path/to/image.png path/to/folder/of/images/

 The `<PATH_TO_BINARIES_DIRECTORY>` is the path where the binaries exist that are used to optimize the images.
-The binaries are currently in the [`lib/binary/linux/`](https://git.soma.salesforce.com/perfeng/ImageOptimization/tree/master/lib/binary/linux) directory
+By default the code will look for the binaries in the `./lib/binary/linux/` directory

 You can also call this code programmatically from existing JAVA code by using the API, `com.salesforce.perfeng.uiperf.imageoptimization.service.ImageOptimizationService.optimizeAllImages(FileTypeConversion, boolean, Collection<File>)`.